j7k6/docs.j7k6.org/_posts/2017-11-10-ssh-tor-onion-adress.md

    systemctl restart tor.service
    ```

 After restarting `tor`, there are two new files in `/var/lib/tor/hostname`:
 - `hostname` (contains the hidden service hostname)
-- `private_key` (back this up!)
+- `private_key` (back this one up!)

-The SSH service is now available as a Tor Hidden Service.
+The SSH service is now available as Tor Hidden Service.

 ## Client
 1. Append to `~/.ssh/config`: